Howard has had a longtime interest in psychology and human behavior and enjoys digging into the reasons why we do the

 - Tension: The first is tension-free; the second has tension which would slow the person's reactions.

 - Comfort: The first doesn't provide any self-comfort; the second has quite a bit, with the arm clasp variation having the most.

-Can We Make Reliable Judgments Based on the Arms Behind the Back Pose?
+Can We Make Reliable Judgments About Someone Based on the Arms-Behind-the-Back Pose?

 The standard version of this position can easily be assumed on command.
 It would be a mistake to assume that someone feels as confident as they look.
 If I'm feeling a bit out of my element, I will sometimes use this pose to snap myself out of it and give the opposite impression to others.

-The arms behind the back with the arm clasp is much more reliable.
+The arms-behind-the-back-with-an-arm-clasp is much more reliable.
 This pose doesn't look powerful so there isn't much reason to artificially assume it.
-If someone is in this position there's a good chance they really are feeling some insecurity.
+If someone is in this position, there's a good chance they really are feeling some insecurity.

 As with all body language situations, we don't want to pretend like we know exactly what people are thinking based on an isolated pose or gesture.
 But understanding the basics of them is a good starting point.
 A pattern of gestures and actions is much more reliable.